wombatzus/chordpro-mode/README.md

 ### Keyboard ###

+When you type a [ character, Emacs will prompt for a chord name.
+You can enter the chord in all lowercase, it will be automatically upcased if necessary.
+For convenience, minibuffer input can be terminated with a ] character.

+If this is too hot for you, set variable chordpro-hot-insert to nil before loading chordpro-mode.el

-Most of the keyboard commands use the Ctrl-c prefix.
+Most of the other keyboard commands use the Ctrl-c prefix.

 * Ctrl-c i : Insert a chord at the point.
 You'll be prompted for the chord name in the minibuffer.
 The brackets will automatically be